Enclavely/tailor/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Added: descriptions to some admin settings.
+* Added: minor improvements to RTL compatibility for sidebar and canvas.
+* Changed: users with permission to manage options can Tailor pages.
+* Fixed: inactive elements have hover effects and trigger notifications.
+* Removed: separate RTL stylesheet for sidebar (now included within main stylesheet).

 = 1.3.0 =
 * Added: image link control to Gallery element.
 * Added: title attribute to history snapshots.